Contact Us for a Free Consultation (213) 542-0979

 Closing Arguments

-So, after the defense is done putting on their case, there will then be closing arguments and the jury will then deliberate.
-In a criminal trial, the jury has to find the defendant guilty or not guilty unanimously.
+So, after the defense has presented its case, closing arguments will be made, and the jury will then deliberate.
+In a criminal trial, the jury must unanimously find the defendant guilty or not guilty.
 In other words, everybody has to be on the same page.
-There has to be a unanimous verdict where all twelve jurors make the decision the person is either innocent or guilty.
+There must be a unanimous verdict, where all twelve jurors agree that the person is either innocent or guilty.

-If they can't do that, the judge will declare a mistrial, and then it will be up to the People of the State of California whether they want to retry this defendant or simply dismiss the case.
-The judge will also have the authority to dismiss the case if he or she believes the People are not going to be able to get a verdict and that re-trying a particular case is just a waste of time and energy.
+If they cannot do that, the judge will declare a mistrial, and then it will be up to the People of the State of California to decide whether they want to retry this defendant or simply dismiss the case.
+The judge will also have the authority to dismiss the case if they believe the prosecution is unlikely to obtain a verdict and that retrying the case would be a waste of time and energy.

 So, this is one of the first instructions that I've kind of broken down for you.
-It's CALCRIM 100 Jury Instructions, and basically, what it's talking about is the trial process, how it works, and what the role of the jurors is going to be within that criminal jury trial process.
+It's CALCRIM 100 Jury Instructions, which essentially discusses the trial process, how it operates, and the role of jurors within the criminal jury trial process.

-If you need more explanation because you are going to trial or a loved one wants to go to trial in a criminal case in Los Angeles, give me a call.
+If you require further explanation because you are going to trial or a loved one is involved in a criminal case in Los Angeles, please don't hesitate to contact me.
 We'll sit down.
-If you're looking to hire an attorney and you're looking to find out how the process works, that's exactly what we will do when we sit down and talk under the cloak of the attorney/client privilege.
+If you're looking to hire an attorney and want to understand how the process works, that's exactly what we will do when we sit down and discuss it under the cloak of the attorney-client privilege.

 Related Resources: